RafalSprengel/react-router/README.md

 ## General info
-This is simple example how to create web application using React.js.
+This is a simple webpage created using React.js.
 I also used React-Router library which allows to navigate between differents links without reloading the page.

 ## Features:
 * Navigates between links without reloading the page,